-Icon Status and Explanation 8 Error - The Timing constraints for this IO are not met in Output Drive and Slew Table.
+Icon Status and Explanation ✓ OK - The IO attributes match the suggestion in Output Drive and Slew Table.
+3 Error - The Timing constraints for this IO are not met in Output Drive and Slew Table.
 0 Information - you can improve the power and/or timing of the IO by applying the suggestion in Output Drive and Slew Table.